InesMatrougui/Determinants_of_integration/README.md

 # Determinants of integration
-Determinants_of_integration includes R scripts that process data in the same way as in XXXX.
+Determinants_of_integration includes R scripts that process data in the same way as in Matrougui et al, manuscript under review.

 It is composed of several scripts, located in `src/`, to run in the same order as listed here.
 The scripts process the number of integrations and sequencing depth specifically to determine the factors influencing genomic polydnavirus integration.